spring1843/go-dsa/heap/README.md

 Pushing and popping are O(LogN) operations in heaps.
 On the other hand, initializing a heap, which involves pushing N elements, has a time complexity of O(n*Log n).

-The insertion strategy entails percolating up the new element in heap until the correct location is identified.
-Similarly, the deletion strategy involves percolating down the heap.

-Pushing and Popping heap elements are all O(Log n) operations.
-The strategy for inserting the new element percolates the heap up until the correct location is found.
-Similarly, the strategy for deletion is to percolate down.

 ## Application

 Heaps in the form of priority queues are used for scheduling in operating systems and job schedulers.
 They are also used in simulating and implementing scheduling and priority systems for capacity management in hospitals and businesses.